The Beginnings of Facial Feminization & Gender Confirmation Surgery

-Most plastic surgeons are capable of performing soft tissue procedures, however, for a successful and long-lasting facial gender confirmation surgery result, bone work on the facial skeleton needs to be performed by a highly skilled surgeon with craniofacial training.
+Most plastic surgeons are capable of performing soft tissue procedures otherwise known as facial plastic surgery, however, for more successful and long-lasting facial feminization procedures, bone work on the facial skeleton needs to be performed by a highly-skilled surgeon with craniofacial training.
 We believe that only surgeons cross-trained in both general plastic surgery AND craniofacial and orthognathic (jaw) surgery should perform FFS.
 Needless to say, your surgeon must also have the keen eye of an artist and a deep appreciation of facial aesthetic harmony.

 Unfortunately, one of the most common types of facial gender confirmation procedures we perform is to correct a previous surgeon’s work.
 This is often because while a surgeon may know technically what is required for facial feminization, they may not understand the subtle qualities of what truly makes a face “feminine” versus what makes a face simply beautiful.
 To capture authentic feminine gender expression, your surgeon needs to fully comprehend the science and structural proportions behind male vs. female faces, and also have a deep awareness of the more subtle aesthetic qualities of what constitutes gender.

-Typically you will stay the night in hospital immediately after your surgery.
-Your surgeon will visit with you in the morning on the day after your surgery to check in with you.
+Typically you will stay the night in the hospital immediately after your surgery.
+Dr. Deschamps-Braly will visit with you in the morning on the day after your surgery to check in with you.
 The first few days you will experience facial swelling and also feel mild discomfort.
 However, because we will have taken steps to reduce your pain and swelling before you were operated on, this will subside rapidly.
-Read more about our pre-op pain relief strategies here.
 Within about 7 days after your surgery, most of the swelling and bruising will resolve.
 After about 3 to 4 weeks you should have a full recovery and be able to resume your usual activities and wear makeup.
 However, your results will continue to improve over the next few months, with the final result being evident at six to twelve months.